D.I.Why? In-House VDI vs Hosted Virtual Desktops

 This is the exact problem businesses face with an internal VDI, CAPEX-driven model.
 Once you start to get near the capacity of available desktops and begin to start planning for growth, you need to determine how you will grow the environment.
 This also makes locking-in an exact price per user difficult, because, to our earlier example, that 61st gallon of water is now costing you as much as gallons forty-one through sixty are as a whole.

 One of the primary benefits of a DaaS platform with a subscription model is that every user has the same cost which remains consistent as the platform grows.
 This Predictable Cost Model makes growth, especially for Merger & Acquisition-driven companies, much easier than with an in-house VDI solution.

 So, when it comes to VDI vs. DaaS, which is the right fit for your organization?
 Well… that’s not an answer that anyone else can give you.
-My personal suggestion would be to make sure that you give both equal consideration and be sure to run a Total Cost of Ownership comparison as part of your evaluation process.
+My personal suggestion would be to make sure that you give both equal considerations and be sure to run a Total Cost of Ownership comparison as part of your evaluation process.
 That will give a firm grasp of all of the financial considerations of both solutions.

-When comparing TCO for a do-it-yourself VDI solution to a subscription-based cloud DaaS solution be sure to include easily neglected elements like personnel headcount, capacity, training, licensing, datacenter costs, additional external bandwidth, etc. If you don’t include these pieces upfront, those costs will end up surprising you later.
+When comparing TCO for a do-it-yourself VDI solution to a subscription-based cloud DaaS solution be sure to include easily neglected elements like personnel headcount, capacity, training, licensing, data center costs, additional external bandwidth, etc. If you don’t include these pieces upfront, those costs will end up surprising you later.